apache/pulsar/site/docs/latest/clients/go.md

 `OperationTimeoutSeconds` | The timeout for some Go client operations (creating producers, subscribing to and unsubscribing from {% popover topics %}).
 Retries will occur until this threshold is reached, at which point the operation will fail. | 30
 `MessageListenerThreads` | The number of threads used by message listeners ([consumers](#consumers) and [readers](#readers)) | 1
 `ConcurrentLookupRequests` | The number of concurrent lookup requests that can be sent on each broker connection.
 Setting a maximum helps to keep from overloading brokers.
 You should set values over the default of 5000 only if the client needs to produce and/or subscribe to thousands of Pulsar topics. | 5000
-`Logger` | A custom logger implementation for the client (as a function that takes a log level, filepath, line number, and message).
-All info, warn, and error messages will be routed to this function.
+`Logger` | A custom logger implementation for the client (as a function that takes a log level, file path, line number, and message).
+All info, warn, and error messages will be routed to this function. | `nil`
-`EnableTLS` | Whether [TLS](#tls) encryption is enabled for the client | `false` `TLSTrustCertsFilePath` | The filepath for the trusted TLS certificate |
+`TLSTrustCertsFilePath` | The file path for the trusted TLS certificate |
-`TLSAllowInsecureConnection` | Whether the client accepts untrusted TLS certificates from the broker | `false` `StatsIntervalInSeconds` | The interval (in seconds) at which client stats are published | 60
+`TLSAllowInsecureConnection` | Whether the client accepts untrusted TLS certificates from the broker | `false` `Authentication` | Configure the authentication provider. (default: no authentication).
+Example: `Authentication: NewAuthenticationTLS("my-cert.pem", "my-key.pem")` | `nil`
+`StatsIntervalInSeconds` | The interval (in seconds) at which client stats are published | 60

 ## Producers